minashahidd/restaurant-business-performance-analysis/README.md

 - Standardise data types.
 - Validate relationships between transaction and menu tables.
 - Create analysis-ready datasets for SQL querying, Python analysis and BI dashboard development.

+# Data Cleaning & Transformation

+Following the initial data assessment, the raw datasets were cleaned and transformed using Python and Pandas to create reliable, analysis-ready datasets for business intelligence reporting.

+The cleaning process focused on improving data quality, standardising fields, and preparing the data structure for SQL analysis and dashboard development.

+---

+# Order Details Cleaning

+The order details dataset contained 12,234 transaction-level records.

+The following transformations were performed:

+## Missing Data Handling

+- Identified 137 records with missing `item_id` values.
+- Investigated the impact of missing records and found they represented 137 unique orders.
+- As `item_id` was required to connect transactions with menu information, these records were removed to prevent inaccurate product-level analysis.

+The removal affected approximately 1.12% of the dataset.

+---

+## Data Type Standardisation

+The following fields were transformed:

+- Converted `order_date` from text format into a datetime field.
+- Converted `order_time` into a time format to support time-based analysis.
+- Corrected `item_id` from float format to integer format after missing records were removed.

+---

+## Feature Engineering

+Additional fields were created to support business analysis:

+- `order_month` — Used to analyse monthly sales trends.
+- `day_of_week` — Used to identify demand patterns across weekdays.
+- `order_hour` — Used to identify peak ordering periods.

+These fields support future analysis of customer behaviour and operational performance.

+---

+# Menu Dataset Cleaning

+The menu dataset contained 32 menu items and required minimal transformation.

+Checks performed:

+- Verified there were no missing values.
+- Confirmed appropriate data types.
+- Validated pricing fields for numerical analysis.
+- Standardised column naming conventions to support database relationships.

+The menu dataset was prepared as a reference table containing product information including:

+- Item name
+- Category
+- Price

+---

+# Final Clean Dataset Structure

+The cleaned datasets were prepared for integration:

+### Orders Table

+Contains:

+- Transaction identifiers
+- Order date and time
+- Product identifiers
+- Time-based analytical fields

+### Menu Table

+Contains:

+- Product identifiers
+- Menu item names
+- Categories
+- Pricing information

+These datasets are now ready for SQL querying, data modelling and dashboard development.

+---

+# Tools Used

+- Python
+- Pandas
+- NumPy
+- Data Cleaning Techniques
+- Data Validation
+- Feature Engineering